PLPD Auto Insurance

 What Does It Cover, and What Will It Cost You?

-PLPD insurance may be broken down into two separate categories:
+PLPD auto insurance can be broken down into two separate categories:

-PLPD is a foundational component of any car insurance policy
+Is PLPD a basic part of any auto insurance policy?

 PLPD is most commonly used in the state of Michigan to describe a car insurance policy that meets state minimum requirements.

 “Bare-bones” PLPD insurance has taken different forms as it was adapted to meet various state laws throughout the nation.

 The term “PLPD insurance” is still commonly used in Michigan; when used in other states, it may refer to basic liability car insurance per state minimum requirements.

 What’s the difference between PLPD and PLDL auto insurance?

 PLDL insurance – otherwise known as Public Liability and Property Damage insurance purchased by businesses that offer public services, i.e. electricians and contractors.

 - Personal Liability minimum requirements in Michigan are $20,000 per person and $40,000per accident.